USS California (BB-44): Salvage, repair, and return to service

-Over the next several months, salvage efforts proceeded as workers patched the hull and pumped out the water, finally re-floating the ship on 25 March 1942.
+Over the next several months, salvage efforts proceeded as workers patched the hull and pumped out the water, finally refloating the ship on 25 March 1942.
 On 5 April, the ship suffered an accidental explosion at 13:15, most likely the result of a mixture of fuel oil vapor and hydrogen sulfide gas.
 The explosion dislodged the patch that had been used to cover the forward hole in the hull and damaged watertight doors, which caused serious flooding.
 Over the next few days, the salvage team had to re-patch the hull and pump it out again.
-On 9 April, California was able to enter Dry Dock No. 2 in Pearl Harbor; after completing initial repairs, she was re-floated on 9 June and remained in port for several months.
+On 9 April, California was able to enter Dry Dock No. 2 in Pearl Harbor; after completing initial repairs, she was refloated on 9 June and remained in port for several months.

 On 10 October, California departed Pearl Harbor and met the destroyer Gansevoort at sea; the two vessels proceeded to Puget Sound, where California would undergo permanent repairs and a major modernization.
 This work lasted from 20 October 1942 to 31 January 1944.
 All of the ship's guns save her main battery were removed and her superstructure was razed completely in preparation for the reconstruction.
 Her hull was widened to improve the underwater protection scheme and increase stability.
 New fire control systems, which had been diverted from light cruisers that were converted into light aircraft carriers, were installed and her CXAM radar was removed and installed on Oahu.
 Her secondary battery was replaced with sixteen 5-inch/38 cal dual-purpose guns in new twin turrets and she received a large number of close-range anti-aircraft guns.
 In total, she was fitted with forty Bofors 40 mm guns in ten quadruple mounts and forty-three 20 mm Oerlikon guns.